0rpc/zerorpc-python/doc/protocol.md

 ### Default calls

-When exposing some code with ZeroRPC, a number of methods/functions are automatically added, to provide useful debugging and development tools.
+When exposing some code with zerorpc, a number of methods/functions are automatically added, to provide useful debugging and development tools.

  - \_zerorpc\_ping() just answers with a pong message.